Amulet-Team/Amulet-Map-Editor/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please add the details of your environment. -->
 - OS: Windows | OSX | linux
 - Minecraft Platform: Java | Bedrock | Education Edition
-- Minecraft Version: <!-- Write the version number of the world(s) here. -->
+- Minecraft Version: <!-- Write the version number of the world(s) here.
+Eg 1.18.0 -->
 - Amulet Version: <!-- Write the version number of Amulet here.
 This can be found in the top left corner of the editor. -->

 ### Additional context